Xu-Justin/DeepFaceDrawing/README.md

 * Isola, P., Zhu, J. Y., Zhou, T., & Efros, A. A. (2017).
 Image-to-image translation with conditional adversarial networks.
 In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 1125-1134).

 * Johnson, J., Alahi, A., & Fei-Fei, L. (2016, October).
 Perceptual losses for real-time style transfer and super-resolution.
 In European conference on computer vision (pp. 694-711).
 Springer, Cham.

+---

+This project was developed as part of Nodeflux Internship x Kampus Merdeka.